c9845/licensekeys/_documentation/https_configuration/using-https-certificates.md

       - Provide responses to questions as needed.
       - Wait for successful completion.

-1. Update paths in your NGINX configuration to match the paths to the generated certificate files.
+1. Update the paths in your NGINX configuration to match the paths to the generated certificate files.
-   - See the notes in the "nginx-config-sample" file for more info.
+   - See the notes in the nginx-config-sample file for more info.
    - This may be done automatically by `certbot`.

 1. Restart NGINX and make sure your app is serving using the new certificate.
+    - `nginx -s reload`

 # Automatic Renewal:
-1. Create a copy of the "systemd-autorenew-service" renaming it as needed.
+1. Create a copy of the "nginx-certbot-systemd-autorenew-service" file renaming it as you see fit.
     - The file must end in ".service".
     - Move the copy to the `/etc/systemd/user` directory.

 1. Read the file to understand what it is doing, however, you do not need to modify anything.

-1. Create a copy of the "systemd-autorenew-timer" renaming it as needed.
+1. Create a copy of the "nginx-certbot-systemd-autorenew-timer" renaming it as needed.
     - The file must end in ".timer".
     - The filename must match the name of the ".service" file minus the different extension.
     - Move the copy to `/etc/systemd/user`.